BeeRaspberry/bee_pi/README.md

 - `host` refers to the API host when the module is running in API mode.
 - `probes` is an array of probes (thermometers, and humidity; currently).
 Within the array are:
   - `pin` refers to the Raspberry PI pin the probe is attached to.
-  - `model` indicates the probe model (currently DHT11, DHT22, AM2302)
+  - `sensor` indicates the probe model (currently DHT11, DHT22, AM2302)
   - `outdoor` indicates the location of the probe.
 - `dataStore` informs the system the data is written to a file or an API-based.
 - `delay` is the time in seconds for the process to wait between probe readings.